 Budapest: February 1989

-The Magyars follow the Polish example.
+The Magyars followed the Polish example.
 The communist party pronounces itself for a multiform political scheme.
 Free organizations are permitted.
-In May one starts demolishing the “iron curtain” along EU-borders with Austria.
-This is the beginning of the end of that iron curtain.
-Protests from Berlin (Eastern Germany) and Prague (Czechoslovakia) are sharp.
-See documentairy.
+In May the start of the demolishing the “iron curtain” along EU-borders with Austria.
+This is the beginning of the end of that curtain.
+The official protests from Berlin (Eastern Germany) and Prague (Czechoslovakia) are sharp.
+See: documentairy.

 Dismantling of the Hungarian-Austrian border barrier

 In September Hungary opens the border to Austria, for Eastern German (DDR) refugees.
 An enormous flow of refugees starts, mainly to Western Germany.
 The rail transport in the whole West Europe gets, in 24 hours, a complete new time table.